Elizabeth Clarke Wolstenholme-Elmy: WSPU

-Wolstenholme, a friend and colleague of Emmeline Pankhurst, was invited onto the executive committee of the Women's Social and Political Union.
-The WEU is starting to be recognised as a forerunner to the combative 'militant' WSPU suffragettes.
+Wolstenholme, a long-time friend and colleague of Emmeline Pankhurst, was invited to became a member of the executive committee of the Women's Social and Political Union.
+The WEU was a forerunner to the combative 'militant' WSPU suffragettes.

-She was on the stage when Keir Hardie and Pankhurst spoke to a large crowd in Trafalgar Square, and also wrote an eyewitness account of the 1906 Boggart Hole Clough meeting and the 1908 Women's Sunday where she was honoured with her own stand.
+Wolstenholme was on the stage when Keir Hardie and Pankhurst spoke to a large crowd in Trafalgar Square, and also wrote an eyewitness account of the 1906 Boggart Hole Clough meeting and the 1908 Women's Sunday, where she was honoured with her own stand.
 In the 1911 Coronation Procession, watching from a balcony, she was dubbed 'England's oldest' suffragette ('militant suffragist').

-Wolstenholme resigned from the WSPU in 1913 when its violent activities threatened human life.
+Wolstenholme resigned from the WSPU in 1913, when its activities became more militant and potentially threatened human life, as she supported pacifism and the doctrines of non‐violence throughout her life.

 Further activities

 She became vice-president of the Women's Tax Resistance League in the same year.
 She also gave her support to the Lancashire and Cheshire Textile and other Workers' Representation Committee, formed in Manchester during 1903 headed by Esther Roper.